sali131/ULTIMATE-Subaru-Sensitivity-Calculator/README.md

 # ULTIMATE-Subaru-Sensitivity-Calculator

-Sensitivity calculator for the ULTIMATE-Subaru WFI calculator.
+Sensitivity calculator for the ULTIMATE-Subaru WFI camera.